-The Community Fellows are community leaders—staff, board members, or resident volunteers of community-based organizations.
+The Community Fellows are community leaders—staff, board members or resident volunteers of community-based organizations.
 CURL recognizes that individuals with extensive experience in addressing community issues possess knowledge invaluable to understanding those issues and developing innovative solutions to problems facing urban communities.
-By encouraging greater cooperation between community activists and university researchers, we hope to increase our collective capacity to produce positive urban change.
+Typically community fellowships are funded through outside research grants developed in cooperation between CURL and community partners.
+Over the years community fellows have served in multiple capacities such as:

 - Brenda Chock Arksey, Child Education & Development Services Manager, Chinese American Service League